-Roberta Espinoza, Ph.D., serves as vice provost for Global-Local Initiatives and professor of sociology at Loyola Marymount University.
+Roberta Espinoza, Ph.D., serves as vice provost for Global-Local Affairs and professor of sociology at Loyola Marymount University.
 Espinoza joined LMU in 2018 following 10+ years of professional experience in diverse higher education environments, including at a large, public Hispanic-Serving Institution (California State University, Fullerton) and at a small, highly selective private liberal arts college (Pitzer College).
 She received her B.A. from Pomona College and her M.A. and Ph.D. in Sociology from the University of California, Berkeley.
 She has participated in the Executive Leadership Academy at the University of California, Berkeley Center for Studies in Higher Education and the Association of International Education Administrators Leadership Academy for New Senior International Officers at Duke University.

-As vice provost for Global-Local Initiatives, Espinoza oversees the Office of Study Abroad, the Office of National & International Fellowships (ONIF), the Center for the Study of Los Angeles (CSLA) and the Center for Urban Resilience (CURes).
+As vice provost for Global-Local Affairs, Espinoza oversees the Office of Study Abroad, the Office of National & International Fellowships (ONIF), the Center for the Study of Los Angeles (CSLA) and the Center for Urban Resilience (CURes).
 As LMU’s inaugural senior international officer, her role is to facilitate collaborations and professional relationships among LMU faculty, staff, alumni, and other institutions on efforts related to comprehensive internalization (global) and strategic community engagement (local).

 Espinoza previously served as interim associate dean of Global and Local Programs and director of the Institute for Global-Local Action & Study (IGLAS) at Pitzer College where she led successful initiatives and programs to ensure that global-local action and study were a part of the intellectual and psychosocial development of all students.
 She grew a program called the Global Local Mentorship Program (GLMP) that exposed first-year students via the mentorship of their academic advisors to immersive education abroad experiences in Costa Rica, Botswana, South Africa, Brazil, Italy, and Ecuador as well as local community engagement opportunities in Southern California and the U.S.-Mexico border region.
 She also oversaw the Office of Fellowships and Scholarships that was consistently named a top-producing institution for the Fulbright U.S. Student Scholars Program.
 Espinoza created and oversaw Pitzer’s First-Gen Program to support low-income students who are the first in their family to attend a four-year college.
 She also served as the faculty Academic Coordinator for the Claremont Colleges Mellon Mays Undergraduate Program (MMUF) and received the inaugural Claremont Colleges Diversity Teaching Award that “honors innovative pedagogical activities that effectively address issues or concerns related to diversity and inclusion in classroom or other structured settings.”